 The earning allowance consists of the basic component, the earnings-related allowance component, and any possible bonuses

-If you participate in the Employment Promotion Service, you can get an additional daily allowance.
+If you participate in a service promoting employment, you can get an additional daily allowance.
 The increased earnings-related component is 55 per cent of the difference between your daily pay and the basic component.
-If your monthly salary is more than EUR 3,209, the earnings-related component is 25% of the excess salary component.
+If your monthly salary is more than EUR 3,278, the earnings-related component is 25% of the excess salary component.